puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 ### Software

-CloudPack can only be used with **Puppet 2.7 or greater.** Classification of new nodes requires Puppet Dashboard <!--(TK version goes here)--> or greater.
+CloudPack can only be used with **Puppet 2.7 or greater.** Classification of new nodes requires Puppet Dashboard 1.1.2 (unreleased at the time of this writing) or greater.

 CloudPack also requires [Fog][], a Ruby cloud services library.
 You'll need to **ensure that Fog is installed** on the machine running CloudPack: